OGRECave/ogre/Docs/src/apimainpage.md

 referring to it will become second nature.
 Until then, you should begin with more "discussive" documentation such as:

-* <a href="http://www.ogre3d.org/docs/manual/"><b>The Manual</b></a>: The OGRE manual is a
-general introduction to the OGRE principles and core components, and a reference to various important parts of the OGRE system, especially the script syntax for materials, particle systems, and overlays.
+* [The Manual](@ref manual): The OGRE manual is a general introduction to the OGRE principles and core components, and a reference to various important parts of the OGRE system, especially the script syntax for materials, particle systems, and overlays.
 You should find a local copy of this in your distribution.
-* <a href="http://www.ogre3d.org/wiki"><b>The OGRE Wiki</b></a>: A Wiki is a
-collaborative web-based documentation system where people in the whole OGRE community can contribute tips, tutorials and sample code, among other things.
-This is a gold mine for new and experienced users alike.
+* <a href="http://www.ogre3d.org/tikiwiki/tiki-index.php?page=Ogre+2.1+FAQ"><b>The OGRE 2.1 FAQ</b></a>: This page contains a list of frequently asked questions (FAQ) around Ogre 2.1, pertaining to its general state, the supported rendering components as well as more specific building / compiling / coding questions.
+This list will be extended as new central questions arise.

 We make an effort to document our classes fully so we hope you can find what you need here.
 However, if you can't find it, or you're not sure where to